fort-nix/nix-bitcoin/docs/install.md

     NOTE that a new directory `secrets/` appeared which contains the secrets for your node.

-6. TODO
+5. TODO
-7. Adjust configuration by opening the `configuration.nix` file and enable/disable the modules you want by editing this file.
+6. Adjust configuration by opening the `configuration.nix` file and enable/disable the modules you want by editing this file.
 Pay particular attention to lines that are preceded by `FIXME` comments.
+Make sure to set your SSH pubkey.
+Otherwise, you loose remote access because the config does not enable `permitRootLogin` (unless you add that manually).

-8. TODO
+7. TODO

 For security reasons, all normal system management tasks can and should be performed with the `operator` user.
 Logging in as `root` should be done as rarely as possible.